BigSoftVideo/DOTE/play.md

 See the guide to using the [Timeline](timeline.md) for help on looping.

+The speed of the playback cannot be changed in the current release.
+A later release will add functionality to modify the playback speed using the UI and shortcuts.

 A [complete list of commands and shortcuts](commands.md) is available.
 Some shortcuts can be reassigned in the [Settings](settings.md) to other key combinations.